 From April – August 2022, the Department will contact patients waiting for an outpatient clinic appointment via SMS, with a link to an electronic form.
 This forms part of a routine audit to ensure patient details are up to date.
 If you receive this SMS, please update your details.

 There is no condition information for this clinic

 For surgical terminations of pregnancy, as well as for women who are assessed by the referrer as unsuitable for Medical Termination of Pregnancy (MTOP) and can be seen at the clinic within an appropriate gestation (see referral process); for follow up of failed medical termination of pregnancy (MTOP); or for medically stable patients with complications of MTOP.

 North South North West Statewide

 These gynaecological clinics do not provide initial counselling regarding unplanned pregnancies.
-See Public Health Services - Termination of Pregnancy website for links to these services.
+See Pregnancy Choices Information (Women's Health Tasmania) website for links to these services.